andrewt0301/hse-acos-course/docs/part1ca/10_Exceptions/lecture.md

 * the `uepc` is set to the last instruction that was executing when system trapped;
 * the PC is set to `utvec` value;
   in case of vectored exception handling, the PC is set `utvec` base address + 4 * `utcause`.

+In order to have a working exception handler, the program must:

+* set utvec to the address of the handler code (the lowest two bits are special);
+* set the bits corresponding to the handled interrupts in uie;
+* set the interrupt enable (lowest) bit in ustatus to enable the handler.

 The simplest user-level exception handler that just returns control to the next (PC+4) instruction: